 3. Remarket to those who watched.

-As mentioned earlier, a big drawback to hosting a webinar on your page via Facebook Live is that you don’t collect an email address.
+As mentioned earlier, a big drawback to hosting a webinar on your page or group via Facebook Live is that you don’t collect an email address.
 But thanks to Facebook’s awesome targeting options, you can create an audience of people who watched your video.